War Brides Act: Content

 Servicemen and their demands to bring their wives home forced Congress to resolve a tension in American immigration law and policy, between family unification and racial exclusion.
 The federal courts and US immigration service had demonstrated a history of facilitating family unification, but it was not widely available to all racial groups, specifically Asians.
 The Immigration Act of 1924 included the National Origins Act which possessed a system of Asian exclusion and these policies carried over into the passage of the War Brides Act.
-With the inclusion of Chinese spouses, and later additional Asian nationalities, the War Brides Act demonstrated that lawmakers could reform immigration law around the issue of family reunification by shifting the focus from race to family and deserving military personnel.
+With the inclusion of Chinese and later other Asians, the War Brides Act demonstrated that lawmakers could reform immigration law around the issue of family reunification by shifting the focus from race to family and deserving military personnel.
 On the other hand, those that advocated for immigration restriction supported family reunification because it could be used to uphold national origins and maintain racial segregation.

 Congress amended the War Brides Act in July 1947 in order to address explicit racial discrimination.
 The amendment allowed Asian spouses, but not children, of active and honorably discharged members of the armed forces eligible for non-quota immigration.
 The main issue with this amendment is that it only allowed a spouse to be admitted if they were married before thirty days after the enactment of the act.
 Service members and veterans would only have a thirty-day window to receive permission to marry and arrange a wedding.
 This made the likelihood of arranging a marriage overseas low, but this was changed in August 1950 when Congress allowed all spouses and minor children of service members eligible to immigrate under a non-quota basis as long as the marriage occurred before March 19th, 1952.

 The United States Supreme Court, in Lutwak v.
 United States (1953), considered the case of the fraudulent use of the War Brides Act, upholding convictions of parties to a conspiracy to arrange for the immigration of three Polish refugees.
-It was claimed that the marriages celebrated in France were never consummated, and that the parties to the marriages never lived together.
+It was claimed that the marriages celebrated in France were never consummated and that the married never lived together.

 Background

 In response to World War II and the large number of servicemen that had wives and families abroad, the War Brides Act was passed in December 1945.
 The act was meant to facilitate the immigration of women and children from Europe for five years after World War II.
-The War Brides Act was passed for three main reasons: recognition of men’s rights to have their wives and children with them, reward for military service, and the principle of family unification.
-It was a widely held belief that servicemen who served their country selflessly, and were viewed as heroes, should be able to bring their wives and families home to the United States with them.
+The War Brides Act was passed for three main reasons: recognition of men's rights to have their wives and children with them, reward for military service and the principle of family unification.
+It was a widely held belief that servicemen who served their country selflessly and were viewed as heroes should be able to bring their wives and families home to the United States with them.